MrGrappleMan/Fynelium/README.md

 ### Sunshine/Moonlight
 Access your device from everywhere with high performance.
 Pair it with Tailscale and you have an easily accessible desktop!
-Screen sharing + best for remote gaming.
+Best for screen sharing + remote gaming.
+Better than Steam Remote Play and not restricted to just games.

 ### Minecraft Server
 Host your own Minecraft Server on your PC.